-Kurt Russell plays 'Stuntman' Mike, an ageing Hollywood stuntman who stalks young, attractive women and drives about in an old stunt Chevrolet which he maintains is 'death proof'.
+Kurt Russell plays 'Stuntman' Mike, an ageing Hollywood stuntman who stalks young, attractive women and drives about in an old stunt Chevy Nova (and later a Dodge Charger) which he maintains are 'death proof'.
 He then proceeds to demonstrate this by using it as a weapon, for you see, it is only 'death proof' for him!

 But his reign of terror can truly not last forever, and maybe, just maybe, one day he'll meet his match!

-A modern film which aims for the Grindhouse vibe, complete with the Grindhouse-y camera-work we have come to know and love.
-The first half of this film is pretty great.
-It does get a little boring and slow though, but generally the car chase scenes make up for those bits.
-Although I wasn't loving the misogynistic chat after a while...
-I adore Kurt Russell, and he's very good at bringing this asshole character to life.
-Stuntman Mike is a complete douche!
+A fun modern Tarantino exploitation film which aims for the Grindhouse vibe, complete with the Grindhouse-y camera-work we have come to know and love.
+The first half of this film is pretty great with lots of bar scenes and build-up followed by some truly disturbing scenes with our charismatic antagonist.
+It does slow down in the middle, but generally the car chase scenes make up for those bits and the film picks up the pace for last few acts.

-Kurt Russell delivers a fantastically creepy stalker character who has a very nasty side, and we have some cameos in the forms of Eli Roth, Rose McGowan and Mr. Director himself.
+Kurt Russell delivers a fantastically creepy stalker character who has a very nasty side, and we have some cameos in the forms of Eli Roth, Rose McGowan, and Mr. Director himself.
+Stuntman Mike is also pitted against some truly strong characters including stuntwoman, Zoë Bell, and the kickass Tracie Thoms and Rosario Dawson.

 [Image: Dimension Films]